benshimonz/V1/README.md

 Optional relationship constraints are listed in red curly brackets above the path's line.
 The brackets may list:

-- Allowed relationship types - e.g. {SMS, call}
+- Allowed relationship types - e.g. {'fires at', 'freezes'}
-- Constraints on the number of relationships of each allowed type - e.g. {call < 2, SMS = 2}
+- Constraints on the number of relationships of each allowed type - e.g. {freezes < 2, fires at = 2}
-- Constraints on the number of relationships of each allowed type in each direction - e.g. {→ call = 2, ← call = 1}
+- Constraints on the number of relationships of each allowed type in each direction - e.g. {→ freezes = 2, ← freezes = 1}
-- Disallowed relationships types constraints - e.g. {call = 0}
+- Disallowed relationships types constraints - e.g. {freezes = 0}

 Optional entity constraints are listed in red curly brackets below the path's line.
 The brackets may list: